 TRAVEL CAR SEATS: TO BUY OR TO RENT?

 Logic says it is best to just rent the car seat with the car.
-And to reduce luggage, this is likely easiest.
+And to reduce luggage, this is always easiest.

 You’ll have to decide what’s best for you.

 TRAVEL WITH KIDS TIP | If you check a car seat get this car seat bag to protect it, then stuff said bag with diapers.
 We travel with cloth diapers and this saves us a TON of space in checked bags.
 If you use disposable it saves you the hassle and cost of finding them while on vacation.

 If you rarely rent cars and have a car seat you love already, then I recommend simply renting a car seat with your rental car.

 While Argentina’s fees were cheap or non-existent, most rental agencies in the US do charge $10-15 dollars a day for car seat rentals, often capping it at around $70 per rental.
 This adds up quickly.

 For that price you could have purchased the Cosco car seat.
 Do that a few times and you could have purchased the fancy Wayb Pico travel car seat.

 This is what I resisted the most.
 Oh, we can just co-sleep if our rental doesn’t have a crib!